OrchardCMS/OrchardCore/src/docs/reference/modules/Templates/README.md

 This template is called when displaying a content item with a specific display type and Id.
 For instance, when a content item is displayed in a list, the `Summary` display type is commonly used.

-Note: This template was supported on Orcard Core version 1.X and will probably be removed from future versions.
-It is strongly recommended to use the corresponding template that utilises the ContentItemId.

 #### Content with specific Display Type and Id Examples